Meet the CU Trust Team

 Having had his own childhood enriched by the activities he took part in outside of school, Kenny understands the importance of Children’s University and the impact that participation can have.
 He brings this insight to the Board along with extensive strategic governance experience.

-Jim is Chair of CU Trust’s Finance, Audit and Risk Committee as well as being a Director of CU Trading, a subsidiary company of the charity.
-Outside of CU Trust, Jim sits on the board of The Dudley Building Society and holds several non-executive roles.
-In addition, Jim is a governor of the Warrington Primary Academy Trust.
+Outside of Children’s University, Jim sits on the board of The Dudley Building Society and holds several non-executive roles.
+In addition, Jim is Treasurer of the Warrington Disability Partnership.

 Bina is Head of Strategic Partnerships (Research) at Cancer Research UK.
 She is a medical graduate who has spent her career spanning the worlds of medical tech, research and innovation, and improving outcomes and experience for patients.